How we got here

 Anyway, we got lucky we guess.

-The Adult Autism team was new.
-They responded extremely promptly to our self referral.
-They, outlined their limited resources and the fact that we would get triaged when they could.
 It should be noted, that ever since we started interacting with the NHS, our experience has been one that has been much more difficult than it ever had to be.
 Basic communication, respect and concern have been wholly lacking.

 The Adult Autism Team from the outset, have been the polar opposite.
 They communicate clearly, lay out what they can/cannot do, and kept us informed as to where we were in the process.